-Although not everyone who has psoriasis develops psoriatic arthritis, most people who have the joint condition also have the skin disease or are related to someone with psoriasis.
-About 70 percent of those who develop psoriatic arthritis show the skin condition symptoms first.
+Although not everyone who has psoriasis develops PsA, most people who have the joint condition also have the skin disease or are related to someone with psoriasis.
+About 70 percent of those who develop psoriatic arthritis show skin symptoms first.
 In about 15 percent of people, the two conditions are diagnosed together.
 The remaining 15 percent show arthritis symptoms first.
 Both conditions are caused by an overactive immune system attacking the cells of the body, leading to painful inflammation in the skin and joints.

-When your body produces white blood cells to heal a cut or fight a virus, that’s inflammation.Your immune system is triggered by illness or injury and responds with inflammation to drive the healing.
-But if your body never shuts that process down, those white blood cells may attack nearby organs and tissues that are actually healthy.
-This type of chronic inflammation is related to a number of conditions, including various types of arthritis, heart disease, Crohn’s disease, cancer, diabetes, and others.
+Inflammation is a process by which the body’s immune system may cause swelling, discoloration, heat, or pain, in reaction to injury or infection.Your immune system is triggered by illness or injury and responds with inflammation to drive the healing.
+But if your body never shuts that process down, your white blood cells may attack nearby organs and tissues that are actually healthy.
+This type of chronic inflammation is related to a number of conditions, including various types of inflammatory arthritis, heart disease, Crohn’s disease, cancer, diabetes, and others.

-In psoriatic arthritis, inflammation causes symptoms including:
+In PsA, inflammation causes symptoms including:

 Other risk factors for the development of psoriatic arthritis may include age, environment, smoking, and obesity.

 Reducing stress, stopping smoking, eating a balanced diet, exercising, and maintaining a healthy weight can all reduce inflammation in your body.
-Practicing good oral hygiene and keeping cholesterol under control can also reduce overall inflammation and increase good health outcomes.
-If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of certain chemicals that indicate inflammation and its severity.
+Practicing good oral hygiene and keeping cholesterol under control may also reduce overall inflammation and increase good health outcomes.
+If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of chemicals that indicate inflammation and its severity.

 How do skin and joint pain affect your life?
 Have you found ways to manage the symptoms?
 Share your tips and experiences in a comment below or on MyPsoriasisTeam.
-You'll be surprised how many other members have similar stories.